railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Once the sections and the categories are defined you can generate some menus to make it easier to use these cases.
 In database \ ``openerp_ch04``\  , select the menu :menuselection:`CRM & SRM --> Configuration --> Create Menus` for a New Section* .

-The procedure is to create the name of the new menu in  *Menu base name* , select the name of a suitable  *Parent menu*  for the menu and the  *Case Section*  name, then click  *Create menu Entries* .
+The procedure is to create the name of the new menu in :guilabel:`Menu base name`, select the name of a suitable :guilabel:`Parent menu` for the menu and the :guilabel:`Case Section` name, then click :guilabel:`Create menu Entries`.
 Following this procedure, create the following menus:

 .. csv-table:: **Example of creating menus that make it easier to use cases**